mbenetti/NLP-Handbook/README.md

 Included in this repository, the file '01_Preparation.py' is written to be executed in VS Code with a interactive python session.
 A jupyter notebook and a markdown version of the notebook is included due to the convenience for reading as a book.

-Also, a folder with 5 datasets labelled as it was mentioned.
+Datasets in this repo:
+This dataset was created for the Paper 'From Group to Individual Labels using Deep Features', Kotzias et. al,.
+KDD 2015.
+Please cite the paper if you want to use it.

+It contains sentences labelled with positive or negative sentiment, extracted from reviews of products, movies, and restaurants

+Format:     sentence \t score \n
+Details:    Score is either 1 (for positive) or 0 (for negative)

+The sentences come from three different websites/fields:
+* imdb.com
+* amazon.com
+* yelp.com

+For each website, there exist 500 positive and 500 negative sentences.
+Those were selected randomly for larger datasets of reviews.
+The goal is to select sentences that have a clearly positive or negative connotation, almost no neutral sentences to be selected.

+**For the full datasets please visit:**

+* imdb: Maas et. al., 2011 'Learning word vectors for sentiment analysis'
+* amazon: McAuley et. al., 2013 'Hidden factors and hidden topics: Understanding rating dimensions with review text'
+* yelp: Yelp dataset challenge http://www.yelp.com/dataset_challenge

 ## Advantages of running on VS Code instead a Jupyter Notebook